BuildingMouse/mesh-to-housing/README.md

 - **Geometric fidelity** — how well the sparse representation covers the original shape;
 - **Feature preservation** — whether important automatic and manually selected features remain represented;
-- **Topology preservation** — whether significant structural properties of the original model survive reduction.
+- **Topology preservation** — where relevant, whether significant structural properties survive reduction.

 A small reference model set will be included for reproducible comparisons, while the pipeline will also support user-provided 3D models.